-As of June 30, 2022, we had 82 full-time employees, including 61 employees engaged in research and development.
-In order to successfully implement our development and commercialization plans and strategies, and as we transition into operating as a public company, we expect to need significant additional managerial, operational, sales, marketing, financial and other personnel.
+As of March 31, 2023, we had 94 full-time employees, including 72 employees engaged in research and development, of which 31 hold an MD, PhD or PharmD.
+In order to successfully implement our development and commercialization plans and strategies, and as we continue operating as a public company, we expect to need significant additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth will impose significant added responsibilities on members of management, including:

-- · identifying, recruiting, integrating, maintaining, retaining and motivating our current and additional employees; - managing our internal development efforts effectively, including the preclinical, clinical, FDA, EMA and other comparable foreign regulatory authorities' review process for our RAF and FGFR programs and our other product candidates, while complying with any contractual obligations to contractors and other third parties; - managing increasing operational and managerial complexity; and - · improving our operational, financial and management controls, reporting systems and procedures.
+- · identifying, recruiting, integrating, maintaining, retaining and motivating our current and additional employees; - managing our internal development efforts effectively, including the preclinical, clinical, FDA, EMA and other comparable foreign regulatory authorities' review process for our RAF and FGFR programs and our other product candidates, while complying with any contractual obligations to contractors and other third parties; - · managing increasing operational and managerial complexity; and - · improving our operational, financial and management controls, reporting systems and procedures.

-Our future financial performance and our ability to successfully develop and, if approved, commercialize product candidates developed from our RAF and FGFR programs and other product candidates will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.
+Our future financial performance and our ability to successfully develop and, if approved, commercialize product candidates developed from our RAF and FGFR programs and research programs will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.